tdebatty/java-string-similarity/README.md

 | Jaccard 							|similarity<br>distance | Yes  			| Yes  		| Set	  | O(m+n) |
 | Sorensen-Dice 					|similarity<br>distance | Yes 			| No 		| Set	  | O(m+n) |

-<sup>1</sup> In this library, Levenshtein edit distance, LCS distance and their sibblings are computed using the **dynamic programming** method, which has a cost O(m.n).
+[1] In this library, Levenshtein edit distance, LCS distance and their sibblings are computed using the **dynamic programming** method, which has a cost O(m.n).
 For Levenshtein distance, the algorithm is sometimes called **Wagner-Fischer algorithm** ("The string-to-string correction problem", 1974).
 The original algorithm uses a matrix of size m x n to store the Levenshtein distance between string prefixes.

 If the alphabet is finite, it is possible to use the **method of four russians** (Arlazarov et al. "On economic construction of the transitive closure of a directed graph", 1970) to speedup computation.
 This was published by Masek in 1980 ("A Faster Algorithm Computing String Edit Distances").
 This method splits the matrix in blocks of size t x t.
 Each possible block is precomputed to produce a lookup table.
 This lookup table can then be used to compute the string similarity (or distance) in O(nm/t).
 Usually, t is choosen as log(m) if m > n.
 The resulting computation cost is thus O(mn/log(m)).
 This method has not been implemented (yet).

-<sup>2</sup> In "Length of Maximal Common Subsequences", K.S.
+[2] In "Length of Maximal Common Subsequences", K.S.
 Larsen proposed an algorithm that computes the length of LCS in time O(log(m).log(n)).
 But the algorithm has a memory requirement O(m.n²) and was thus not implemented here.

+[3] There are two variants of Damerau-Levenshtein string distance: Damerau-Levenshtein with adjacent transpositions (also sometimes called unrestricted Damerau–Levenshtein distance) and Optimal String Alignment (also sometimes called restricted edit distance).
+For Optimal String Alignment, no substring can be edited more than once.

 ## Normalized, metric, similarity and distance
 Although the topic might seem simple, a lot of different algorithms exist to measure text similarity or distance.
 Therefore the library defines some interfaces to categorize them.